Gifted and Talented

 FSHES G/T activities centralize around specified themed units as delineated in the TPSP.
 Students will attend G/T work sessions Monday - Thursday during their grade level’s intervention and enrichment time.
 All students will remain with their homeroom class on Fridays to allow for class team building and homeroom enrichment activities.

-There are also special activities (Pumpkin Chunkin’, Egg Drop) throughout the school year that all G/T students are encouraged to participate in, including at least one field trip per grade level.
+There are also campus-wide enrichment activities (Pumpkin Chunkin’, Egg Drop) throughout the school year that all students are encouraged to participate in, including at least one field trip per grade level.

 Robert G. Cole Middle/High School (RGC) Program

 Differentiated opportunities are provided for gifted students in core academic areas.
 Selected subject classroom teachers provide differentiated instruction and production opportunities throughout the school year in the traditional classroom setting.

 A variety of advanced academics courses in the form of Advanced Placement, Dual Credit, Dual Enrollment, and Career and Technical Education courses and campus enrichment programs (including but not limited to: Academic Decathlon, UIL Academic competition, Leadership or JROTC) are available to help students explore the content of interest on a more complex level.

 In addition to that support, the program coordinator and/or GT teacher provide RGC G/T activities that centralize around problem solving, creativity, and specified themed units as delineated in the TPSP.
 Weekly meetings help deliver these activities at the secondary campus.

 The Texas Association for the Gifted and Talented posts a variety of resources to support G/T students, families and programs.
 Here are a few: